 Everyone knows Vermont is a great winter sports destination, with plenty of opportunities to go skiing, snowshoeing, and snowmobiling throughout the entire season.
 But the state is also a burgeoning winter fat bike haven too, with plenty of trails open to riders.
 For instance, the Kingdom Trails Association maintains more than 18 miles of trail just for use by fat bikers and snowshoers all season long, with some of its most scenic routes set aide for riders.
 The trails are clearly marked, and easy to follow, with designations that indicate what level of experience is recommended as well.

 Cuyuna Lakes (Minnesota)

 With more than 40 miles of trails (20 of which are groomed) open to the public, the Cayuna Lakes State Recreation Area in Minnesota is quickly developing into one of the best fat bike destinations in the U.S. The park has been specifically developed by the state government to provide outdoor recreation opportunities during the winter months, and as a result fat bikers are treated to some very scenic trails that are maintained all season long.
-The park is just one of six destinations throughout the state that are open for winter riding, making Minnesota a premiere destination for winter fat biking in general.
+The park is just one of six destinations throughout the state that are open for winter riding, making Minnesota a premiere destination for cold weather fat biking in general.

 Grand Targhee Resort (Wyoming)

 Grand Targee Resort in Wyoming was one of the first resorts to actually embrace the fat bike trend and welcome riders to its groomed Nordic trails, which now stretch for nearly 10 miles through spectacular backcountry.
 Routes range from wide, open trails that are relatively easy to cut your teeth on, to more technical single track that requires a bit more skill and experience.
 The resort will even allow riders to take their bikes out at night, exploring the winter wonderland in a completely unique and unusual way.